-At Light Street Psychotherapy we work with adults, adolescents and their families who suffer from trauma, anxiety, depression, divorce, relationship issues and anger management.
-Our therapeutic approach helps clients learn the skills to stay centered in a stressful and fast paced world.
-We find appropriate solutions to problems and enhances interpersonal relationships.
+At Light Street Psychotherapy we work with adults, adolescents and their families who suffer from trauma, anxiety, depression, Dissociative Identity Disorder, divorce, relationship issues and anger management.
+Meredith’s therapeutic approach helps clients learn the skills to stay centered in a stressful and fast paced world.
+She finds appropriate solutions to problems and enhances interpersonal relationships.

 At Light Street we are a collaborative team.
 We work closely with schools, providing psychiatrists, learning specialists, behaviorists, and other healthcare providers.
 In addition, we meet as a team to discuss cases in order to provide the best care possible.

 Meredith graduated undergraduate from Washington University in St. Louis and earned her graduate degree with honors from Rutgers University where she received her Masters in Social Work.
 She merges eastern psychotherapy approaches with traditional western psychology to create an innovative, holistic approach toward healing.